-C. All vegetation planted in the NROD shall be native and listed on the Oregon City Native Plant List or other locally adopted plant list (e.g. Metro or Portland), or as recommended by an environmental professional with experience and academic credentials in one or more natural resource areas such as ecology, arboriculture, horticulture, wildlife biology, botany, hydrology or forestry);
+3. All vegetation planted in the NROD shall be native and listed on the Oregon City Native Plant List or other locally adopted plant list (e.g. Metro or Portland), or as recommended by an environmental professional with experience and academic credentials in one or more natural resource areas such as ecology, arboriculture, horticulture, wildlife biology, botany, hydrology or forestry);

-All replanted vegetation within the mitigated plan area shall be native and listed on the OC Native Plant List or as otherwise described above.
+Finding: Complies as Conditioned.
+All replanted vegetation within the mitigated plan appear to be native or listed on the OC Native Plant List or as otherwise described above.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-D. Grading is subject to installation of erosion control measures required by the City;
+- 4. Grading is subject to installation of erosion control measures required by the City;

+Finding: Complies as Conditioned.
 Erosion control measures shall be installed prior to any grading activity on the site.

-E. The minimum front, street, or garage setbacks of the base zone may be reduced to any distance between the base zone minimum and zero in order to minimize the disturbance area within the NROD portion of the lot;
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval. - 5.
+The minimum front, street, or garage setbacks of the base zone may be reduced to any distance between the base zone minimum and zero in order to minimize the disturbance area within the NROD portion of the lot;

-Minimum setbacks are not required for the proposed paved fire truck access road.
+Finding: Not Applicable.
+Minimum setbacks are not required for the proposed paved fire truck access road or stormwater system.

-F. Any maximum required setback in any zone, such as for multi-family, commercial or institutional development, may be increased to any distance between the maximum and the distance necessary to minimize the disturbance area within the NROD portion of the lot;
+6. Any maximum required setback in any zone, such as for multi-family, commercial or institutional development, may be increased to any distance between the maximum and the distance necessary to minimize the disturbance area within the NROD portion of the lot.

-Maximum required setbacks are not required for the proposed paved fire truck access road.
+Finding: Not Applicable.
+Maximum setbacks are not required for the proposed paved fire truck access road.

-G. Fences in compliance with OCMC 17.49.080.N;
+7. Fences in compliance with OCMC 17.49.080.N;